lanthale/LibHeifFX/README.md

 I have integrated Libheif 1.12.0 (https://github.com/strukturag/libheif/releases/tag/v1.12.0)

 ## Open topics
-- The lib is not resizing the image data before sending back to the image class
 - AVIF is not recognized as a valid image file format

 ## Usage